 Matthew has helped to deliver funding for government offices, hospitals, housing, rail, renewables, roads, schools, secure accommodation, universities, waste and water projects.
 Other work has included advising clients on equity disposals and acquisitions, regeneration initiatives, restructurings and capital raisings.

-Matthew is currently working on projects in the UK and the Netherlands and has previously worked on projects in France, Ireland, Italy, Sweden and the USA.
+Matthew is currently working on projects in the UK, USA, Norway and the Netherlands and has previously worked on projects in France, Ireland, Italy and Sweden, as well as many other countries.
 For six months in 2003 Matthew was seconded to Partnerships UK where he established the refinancings Taskforce.
-Matthew holds a BA in Physics from Jesus College.
+Matthew holds a BA in Physics from Jesus College, Oxford University.

 Richard Dodson has been a financial adviser on project finance transactions for 11 years.
 Richard is a founding partner of Newbridge Advisors.
 For the previous 6 years he was part of Royal Bank of Canada’s Infrastructure Finance team where he advised sponsors primarily on PPP/PFI transactions.